 My only negative — and it’s incredibly minor — is that the enclosed book is difficult to read with its white on black type.
 Several of the pages appear to have printing that is off register, resulting in thin and difficult to read type.
 If you have older eyes, reading Thrower’s essay is near impossible, which is a shame because its packed with valuable insights and information, much like his interview on the disk itself.

 If you are a horror fan and this movie isn’t in your collection, you don’t have a collection.
 If there were a word stronger than essential or mandatory, that would be the one I would use here.
-Other than a crowded theater or drive-in with an engaged, appreciate and loud audience, there is no better place or way to watch this film than this new edition.
+Other than a crowded theater or drive-in with an engaged, appreciative and loud audience, there is no better place or way to watch this film than this new edition.

 You can grab it for yourself on Blue Underground’s site.